kyungminlee/doc/howto/itensor_msys2/main.md

 ### Example Program

-Let me now show you how to use the library that you just built in your application.
+Let me now show you how to use the ITensor library (which you just built) in your application.
 Let's say that you have a `ex.cc` file with a main function which uses ITensor library.

 ex.cc
 ```c++